MakbuleHuylu/MakbuleHuylu/README.md

 - 🎓Education:[Karadeniz Teknin university], Computer science, 1st year.
 - 💻I'm learning right now: C, Data Structures & Algorithms, Python
 - 📫 How to reach me: [makbulehuylu878@gmail.com]
-- ⚡ Nothing beats the thrill of fixing a stubborn bugit's like winning a mini battle!..
+- ⚡ The thrill of fixing a stubborn mistake is unlike anything else-it's like a small victory!..